 Dometic CFX3 45 Electric Cooler: Using ice, electric coolers, usually portable refrigerators, are a terrific method to keep food and beverage temperatures.
 They may be plugged into solar panels, power banks, vehicle batteries, and other portable power sources, making them perfect for off-grid living, camping, and road trips.
 But powered coolers come in various sizes, capacities, and prices.

 One of the most incredible lineups of powered coolers is Dometic’s CFX3 range.
-Seven distinct sizes, including a 75-liter and 95-liter dual-zone variant, are offered, ranging in capacity from 25 to 99 liters.
-Even below freezing temperatures, these powered coolers only use 50.7 watts of electricity, less than a regular 60-watt incandescent light bulb.
+Seven distinct sizes, including a 75-litre and 95-litre dual-zone variant, are offered, ranging in capacity from 25 to 99 litres.
+Even below-freezing temperatures, these powered coolers only use 50.7 watts of electricity, less than a regular 60-watt incandescent light bulb.
 The CFX3 is superior to other powered coolers in temperature control and insulation, which is the cherry on top.